Information and support for parents

 Use spelling Shed to access spelling work and Games – Spelling Shed

-Still looking for something else then why not go to parent zone and check out its 10 ways to entertain your child at home with links through to different sites from a safe, extensive list of Parent Zone-approved activities that you can enjoy with your kids.
-And better still, some of them will even keep them safely occupied while you try to get some work done.
-Parent Zone
+Go to parent zone and check out its 10 ways to entertain your child at home with links through to different sites from a safe, extensive list of Parent Zone-approved activities that you can enjoy – Parent Zone

 Advice for parents and carers to help keep children safe online: thinkuknow_primary_parents_helpsheet

-Resources for young people, parents and carers ato support young people’s mental health
+Please check out the links below to fantastic resources for young people, parents and carers to support young people’s mental health during periods of disruption:

 Use the child line website to take your mind of the difficult things and have some educational fun

 Anna Freud: Self-Care and Coping Strategies

 CBBC: Video and Questions